joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 ![](/uploads/azureportal_createapimanagement.png)

- 9. Wait for 10 minutes to half an hour for provisioning to take place.
+ 9. Wait for 10 minutes to half an hour for provisioning to take place, and Azure API Management will be in an activating state.
 10.